-Vaiva Grainytė is an interdisciplinary writer, whose textual tonality ranges from poetry and literary projects to radio plays, collaborative contemporary art and theatre initiatives.
+Vaiva Grainytė is an interdisciplinary writer whose textual tonality ranges from poetry and literary projects to radio plays, collaborative contemporary art and theatre initiatives.
 Her practice is based on connections and juxtapositions of inner and outer realities, shape-shifting genres, cross-breeding irony and melancholy to paradoxical effect.

 Awards and distinctions